Elliot: France

-The name Eliot appears in Normandy in 1195 and a son of Anschar Elyot in 1198.

-It has been argued by Keith Elliott Hunter that the origins of the St. Germans Eliot family were among the Bretons accompanying William the Conqueror, who were originally rewarded with lands in Devon.
+It has been argued by Keith Elliott Hunter that the origins of the St. Germans Eliot family were among the Bretons accompanying William the Conqueror.
 The Breton origin of Eliot and Elliot is indicated by these names being in significant clusters in Morbihan, southern Brittany.
-Soon after victory at the Battle of Hastings Elliots, under Count Brien of Penthievre (Morbihan), were despatched to the West Country.
-Other Eliots were sent later to Monmouthshire in South Wales and to the marcher counties, where significant clusters of the name can be found today.
-Bretons also settled in the north, as vassals of the Breton Earl of Richmond, Alan of Penthievre.

-Large surviving clusters of Eliots in Normandy (Seine Maritime) today could be due to later grants of land.
-The Alliots, found also in Southern Brittany and the Loire Atlantique, had lands in the modern French departement of Aisne.
-One variant in Scotland was Dalliot (or, more likely, d'Alliot) and a variation from the Breton original name Ellegouet, from which the Scots variant Elligott is derived, is to be found in clusters in Finistere.
+One variant in Scotland was Dalliot (or, more likely, d'Alliot) and a variation from the Breton original name Ellegouet, from which the Scots variant Elligott is derived, is to be found in clusters in Finistère.
 Elot is also a Breton name variant.